16 Online Chat Jobs You Can Do from Home

-- Computer needs to be hard wired to the internet
+- Your computer needs to be hardwired to the internet

 Apple At Home Advisors answer questions and provide online chat support to Apple customers.
 Apple provides an iMac and headset to its at-home advisors.
 You’ll need internet access and a quiet place to work.
 However, the company will reimburse part of your internet costs.

 To succeed in this job, it helps to have some experience with Apple products like iPhones and iPads, but it’s not required.
 Apple provides training on the technical aspects of the latest Apple products and on the Apple approach to customer service.

 The Apple At Home Advisor program also offers paid time off, product discounts, and free career development resources.
 Apple offers part-time and full-time At Home Advisor roles.
 You’ll learn more about the pay and benefits during the interview process.